-The club hosts a "Volunteers Thank You Evening", a Christmas Lunch and a Presentation Dinner Evening at which all winners of club leagues and competitions are presented with their certificates.
+The club provides a "Volunteers Thank You Evening", a "New Members Evening" and a "Presentation Evening" at which all winners of club leagues and competitions are presented with their certificates.

 12.2 Annual Tour

 The club arranges an annual tour, details of which are posted on the main noticeboard.
 Members must register their interest and pay an initial deposit to secure a place.